shinigami-it/discord-bot/README.md

 ## License

-This project is licensed under the **MIT License**.
+This project is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)** license.

 ### License Summary:

-- **Permission**: You can freely use, modify, and distribute the project, provided that proper credit is given.
+1. **Attribution**: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+2. **NonCommercial**: You may not use the material for commercial purposes.
+3. **NoDerivatives**: If you remix, transform, or build upon the material, you may not distribute the modified material.

+This license only allows sharing and usage of the code without modification or commercial use.

+For more details, visit: [Creative Commons License](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 ## Setup and Usage